grafolean/grafolean/backend/API.md

     PathFilter: either explicit path or a filter (or start of them) which matches multiple paths by using wildcards.
 Wildcard '?' marks a single level arbitrary string (single level meaning: no dot).
 Wildcard '*' matches multiple levels.
 Examples: '*.cpu.load', 'zone1.dev12.port.?.traffic-in'.
 Mandatory, should not be empty.
     MaxResults: maximum number of paths returned for each chart (optional; 10 by default).
-    AllowTrailingChars: "true" or "false" (default).
-Changes the way PathFilter is used.
-If true, system will treat PathFilter as partial input (not finished yet) and will find the paths that this filter could possibly catch.
-If false, PathFilter is treated as complete filter and must be valid (not end in '.' for instance), while the paths returned must be matched completely (no trailing chars are allowed).
+    FailoverTrailing: "true" or "false" (default).
+System will first attempt to determine matching paths as if the filter is complete.
+If no paths are found and this parameter is set to "true", system will repeat matching process as if the PathFilter is only partially entered and will try to match paths with possible trailing chars.
+These paths will then be returned in "paths_with_trailing" list.
+This is useful for auto-complete when user is entering a path filter in a form.

 JSON response:

 {
     paths: [
         <Path0>,
         ...
     ],
-    limit_reached: false
+    limit_reached: false,
+    paths_with_trailing: [
+        // only available if 'paths' is empty and parameter "failover_trailing" is set to "true" ]
 ]

 # Dashboards